JKKross/red_zebra/README.md

 <img src="https://github.com/JKKross/Red_Zebra/blob/master/_ASSETS_/_screenshots/_github/Red_Zebra_iPad.png" alt="Picture of the app running on an iPad"/>

-If you are willing to become a [beta tester](https://testflight.apple.com/join/ru9BvuJe), thank you!!!

 ### Branches:

 **Master** is the branch where all the new development is happening & it's version number should be close to the public beta.